-An examination of the groundwater production data demonstrates that economic conditions and annual precipitation likely play large roles in determining water demand in any given year.
-The overall reduction in water production in the region over the past four years can be explained in large measure by reduced construction water use, and vacant homes, which are a function of the local economic conditions.
-Per capita reductions in water use in homes could be explained either by cutbacks due to economic conditions, reduced usage due to higher water rates, or water conservation efforts on the part of local residents.
+An examination of the groundwater production data demonstrates that economic conditions and annual precipitation and temperature likely play large roles in determining water demand in any given year.
+The overall reduction in water production in the region over the past four years can be explained in large measure by reduced construction water use and vacant homes, which are a function of the local economic conditions.
+Per capita reductions in water use in homes could be explained either by cutbacks due to economic conditions, roduced usage due to higher water rates, or water conservation efforts on the part of local residents.
 A detailed study would have to be performed to determine the specific impacts of these issues on the reduction in water demand over the past three years.
+In the case of the Cabazon Water District, an aggressive effort to fix leaks in its distribution system led to a large reduction in production.

 The reduction in production due to decreased water demand points out a major issue within the water industry.
-As water demand falls, water sales revenues tall, making it difficult for public water agencies to meet financial obligations.
+As water demand falls, water sales revenues fall, making it difficult for public water agencies (and private ones, for that matter) to meet financial obligations.
 Most of their costs (primarily labor) are fixed and do not decrease when water demand falls.
-These agencies have to make up for these lost revenues in other ways, either by changing their rate structures, by increasing water rates, or by reducing their costs.
+These agencies have to make up for these lost revenues in other ways, either by changing their rate structures, by increasing water rates, by reducing their costs, or by drawing from reserves.

 Figure 8 indicates where overall production came from.
-This represents very little change from the same data in 2010.
-The percentage of water in the region emanating from the Beaumont Basin increased by 1%, from 47% to 48% While Edgar Canyon's yield increased from 11% to 12% of overall production, typically indicative of a wet year locally, production in the Banning Canyon basin decreased from 14% to 13%, indicating a somewhat drier year than nomial locally.
+This represents very little change from the same data in 2011.
+The percentage of water in the region emanating from the Beaumont Basin increased by 1%, from 47% to 48%.
+While Edgar Canyon's yield increased from 11% to 12% of overall production, typically indicative of a wet year locally, production in the Banning Canyon basin decreased from 14% to 13%, indicating a somewhat drier year than normal locally.
 These results are not consistent; however since they change by such a small amount, this is to be considered statistically insignificant.